 Also built in 1917, Wright-Patterson Air Force Base is just east of Dayton, Ohio.
 Asbestos products were used in many structures on this base, and some are still present even today.

 A 2020 report from the Department of Defense’s Inspector General found that the military family housing on Wright-Patterson Air Force Base and seven other bases may have exposed people to asbestos and other toxins.

 Lackland Air Force Base

-Many buildings on this base contained asbestos, including its academic hall, commissary, and hospital.
-Even the science laboratory, nursery, and bowling center on base used asbestos.
+Many buildings on this base contained asbestos, including the academic hall, hospital, science laboratory, nursery, and even its bowling center.

-Asbestos is still present in some buildings to this day.
+Asbestos is still present in some buildings on this base to this day.
 A group of families living on Lackland Air Force Base and two other bases filed a lawsuit in 2021 after dealing with asbestos, mold, and lead-based paint in military housing.
 The military homes on these bases were managed by a private company, not the U.S. Air Force.